AVS Testing and Certification Process

-- Acceptance test (BVT): Amazon verifies your product build with an acceptance test to make sure that it meets the basic functional requirements.
+- Acceptance test (BVT): Amazon verifies your device build with an acceptance test to make sure that it meets the basic functional requirements.
 The Acceptance test checks a subset of the items in the Functional Self-test Checklist, which you completed during self-testing.
-Checklist requirements focus on the initial out-of the box (OOBE) experience: Does it turn on?
-Does it connect to WiFi?
-Can I register my Alexa account?
-Can I interact with Alexa?
+Checklist requirements focus on the initial out-of the box (OOBE) experience: Does the device turn on?
+Does the device connect to Wi-Fi?
+Can users register their Alexa account?
+Can users interact with Alexa?

-Your product is also required to undergo an external Security assessment.
-Arrange for your a qualified third-party security lab to test your device as soon possible in the development process.
-Like Amazon testing, begin the security assessment as soon as you complete self-testing.
-Waiting until one is complete to start the other is unnecessary and might delay your product launch.
-For a list of qualified labs around the world, log in the the AVS developer console, and download the AVS Security External Labs document from your whitelisted Amazon developer account.
+Your must submit your device for an external security assessment.
+Arrange for a qualified security lab to test your device at the beginning of your product development process.
+As with Amazon testing, begin the security assessment as soon as you complete self-testing so as not to delay your product launch.
+For a global list of qualified labs, see Authorized Security Labs.

 - External security assessment report